StoneStepsInc/StoneStepsWebalizer/README.md

 files being processed).
 Processed data may also be exported into most database and spreadsheet programs that support tab delimited data formats.

-The Webalizer supports IIS, Apache (custom format), Squid (HTTP proxy), CLF (common log format) log files, as well as Combined log formats as defined by NCSA and others, and variations of these which it attempts to handle intelligently.
+The Webalizer supports W3C, IIS, Nginx, Apache, Squid, Common Log Format, as well as Combined Log Format.
+The latter two are referred to as CLF in this document and the difference between them is handled trasparently when log files are being processed.

 Gzip compressed logs may be used as input directly.
 Any log filename that ends with a `.gz` extension will be assumed to be in gzip format and